-The results (Net Profit After Tax of \$3.01m from continuing operations), is 16% above the profit guidance of \$2.6m provided to the market on 25 October 2019 and withdrawn on 9 April 2020 due to the uncertain impact of the Covid19 Pandemic on the group.
-While Australia/New Zealand and Asia reported EBIT (from continuing operations) fell from last year, EBIT for North America and Europe showed a strong improvement on the previous year.
-This is especially pleasing, as losses in the US and Canadian entities (in the North America and Europe Division) are not tax-effected, accentuating their impact.
+The results (Net Profit After Tax of \$12.7 million from continuing operations) is 321% above last year.
+While all sectors reported an improvement in EBIT (from continuing operations), there was a substantial improvement in North America and Europe.
+This is especially pleasing, as losses in the US (in the North America and Europe Division) are not tax-effected, accentuating their impact.

-The Board will provide a profit guidance at a later stage for the financial year ending 30 June 2021, as more information becomes available during the year.
+The Board will provide a profit guidance at a later stage for the financial year ending 30 June 2022, as more information becomes available (especially around the uncertainty caused by the global Covid-19 pandemic).

-Waterco declares a final dividend payment of 3 cents per share, payable to shareholders on 16 December 2020.
-With an interim dividend of 2 cents per share, declared after the announcement of the Half-Year results, this maintains the total dividend for the year at 5 cents per share.
+Waterco declares a final dividend payment of 4 cents per share, payable to shareholders on 15 December 2021.
+With an interim dividend of 3 cents per share, declared after the announcement of the Half-Year results, this brings the total dividend for the year at 7 cents per share compared to the 5 cents in the previous financial year.